blacklocus/metrics-cloudwatch/README.md

 ## Code Integration ##

+    new CloudWatchReporter(
+            metricRegistry,
+            CloudWatchReporterTest.class.getSimpleName(),
+            new AmazonCloudWatchAsyncClient()
+    ).start(1, TimeUnit.MINUTES);
+    // 1 minute lines up with CloudWatch resolution most naturally.
+Longer intervals could be used, but I'm not sure of the implications.

 If you already have a Codahale MetricsRegistry, you only need to give it to a CloudWatchReporter to start submitting all your existing metrics code to CloudWatch.
 There are certain symbols which if part of metric names will result in RuntimeExceptions in the CloudWatchReporter thread.
 These metrics should be renamed to avoid these symbols